john-kurkowski/john-kurkowski.github.io/_posts/2014-01-28-good-ideas-from-mobile-design-that-are-good-everywhere.md

       help either.

 [^4]: I include the Spotify desktop screenshot because I witnessed its inner
-      scrolls confuse users on a Surface RT.
+      scrolls confuse users on a Surface Pro.
 The only way to invoke the inner scrolls via touch was to actually touch the tiny scrollbar.
 The users learned that only after some frustration trying to manipulate the scroll area directly (remember the days when you had to actually touch a